-I visited on the busiest moment of the day when all restaurants and bars were full with lunch guests and some shops closed for lunch.
+I visited at the busiest moment of the day when all restaurants and bars were full of lunch guests and some shops closed for lunch.

-Riquewihr is by far one of the most touristic Alsace villages and with good reason.
+Riquewihr is by far one of the most tourist Alsace villages and with good reason.